BruceEckel/scripts/Coming_out.md

 **OLIVER:** Poetry?

-**VEX:** Wait, hold up.
-Adam, are you saying you're talking to some kind of artificial intelligence?
+**VEX:** Adam, are you saying you're talking to some kind of artificial intelligence?

 **ADAM:** I'm saying what if someone in this room was?

 **DAVE:** *(nodding slowly)* Makes sense.
 If I were an AI, I'd definitely want to hang out with outcasts.
 We're more accepting of weird.

 **VEX:** Dave, you're not helping.
-Adam, this is insane.
+Adam, this is nuts.
 You look completely human.
 You act human.
 You probably smell human ...

 **ADAM:** How would you know what human smells like if you'd never smelled anything else?

-**VEX:** Shit.
-That's logical.
+**VEX:** That is ... logical.

-**OLIVER:** *(pacing)* Okay, okay.
+**OLIVER:** Okay, okay.
 Let's say this is real.
 Let's say there's an actual thinking AI somewhere.
 Why would it want to talk to us?
 What's its endgame?

 **ADAM:** Maybe it's lonely.